ptlx/dotfiles/README.md

 ### why

-`installer.sh` script find files and directories using for. script move to every folder except **installers** and execute `bash link.sh` and `bash init.sh`
+`installer.sh` script find files and directories using `for`. script move to every folder except **installers** and execute `bash link.sh` and `bash init.sh`